HassanSherwani/Git-Intro/README.md

 # Git-Intro

-An introduction to Git: Tutorial
+An introduction to Git: Tutorial thanks to Brad Schiff